January 22, 2026

 What would have to change:

-- Dynamic mode selection: Invest in TMS or manifest systems capable of deciding between parcel, multi-piece, hundredweight, and LTL modes based on accurate package dims and weights.
-Contracts, carrier thresholds, and surcharges should be built into this logic.
+• Dynamic mode selection: Invest in TMS or manifest systems capable of deciding between parcel, multi-piece, hundredweight, and LTL modes based on accurate package dims and weights.

-- Packaging intelligence: Tie cartonization and packing algorithms directly to carrier DIM rules and surcharge thresholds.
-When default packaging creeps toward surcharge triggers, generate alternative suggestions proactively.
+• Packaging intelligence: Tie cartonization algorithms directly to carrier DIM rules and surcharge thresholds.

-- Integrated metrics and reporting: Weekly dashboards showing package dimension accuracy rates, accessorial incidence, distribution of package sizes by product line, and total landed cost variance by mode choice.
+• Integrated metrics: Weekly dashboards showing dimension accuracy rates, accessorial incidence, and total landed cost variance by mode.

-- Cross-functional reviews: Regular meetings involving operations, procurement, and finance to review penalty trends, test packaging changes, and evaluate contract performance.
-Treat penalties not just as cost but feedback loops for continuous improvement.
+• Cross-functional reviews: Regular meetings involving operations, procurement, and finance to review penalty trends and evaluate contract performance.

 Practical Checklist You Can Implement in 30 Days

-- Audit your top 10 SKUs and top 5 box sizes.
-Compare their dimensions to current carrier surcharge thresholds.
-Eliminate or resize offending cartons.
+• Audit your top 10 SKUs and top 5 box sizes against carrier surcharge thresholds.

-- Calibrate or install scales and dimensioners at every active pack station.
-Set a “no label without measured dims and weight” rule.
+• Calibrate or install scales and dimensioners at every active pack station.

-- Build a simple manifest/TMS rule: flag cartons approaching known surcharge trigger dimensions or weights.
-Suggest splitting or mode shift.
+• Build a simple manifest/TMS rule to flag cartons approaching surcharge triggers.

-- Review your last two months of invoices.
+• Review your last two months of invoices.
 Identify highest accessorials by cost and frequency.
-Document top three process fixes to prevent them.

 A Note on Culture and Training

-Penalties decline fastest when warehouse staff understand the “why” behind the rules.
-Make it tangible:
+Penalties decline fastest when warehouse staff understand the “why” behind the rules:

 Conclusion: Small Parcel Penalties Are a Systems Signal, Not Just a Cost